SpenserKao/Employee-Data-Navigation/README.md

 Unit test. end-to-end test and end-user test have been coverned.

 ## Installation
-Go to GitHub where the codes are reposited [1], click "Clone or download" button on the right to download Zip for local installation.
+Go to GitHub where the codes are reposited [3], click "Clone or download" button on the right to download Zip for local installation.

 ## Execution
-Two ways to execute the application: simply open index.html with a web browser, or through a light weight http-server. <br/>
+There three ways to execute the application.

+### via Plunker
+Hosted remotely at Plunker, which produced URL [1] for direct execution.

 ### index.html
-Once installed locally, open index.html file with Firefox or Microsoft Edge.
+If installed locally as suggested, open index.html file with Firefox or Microsoft Edge.
-Google Chrome is not supported, due to following error "Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, https."
+NB Google Chrome is yet not supported, due to following error "Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, https."

 ### light weight http-server
 AS long as local machine already got nodeJS installed, http-server's setup at local machine allows point-to-point test to be conducted locally without having to host the application remotedly.<br/>
-Follow the next instructions excerpted from [2]
+Follow the next instructions excerpted from [4]

 We need a standalone Command Propmt windows, then,<br/>
 _cd (to where the application is extracted and installed)_ <br/>